 #4 Visit the flagship store of H&M and IKea stores

 Of all the places to visit in Stockholm, checking out both H&M and Ikea stores is a must since their headquarters in Stockholm, a visit to their flagship stores is a must for anyone that enjoys their merchandise and product design.
 H&M’s flagship store is located on the busy walking promenade at Drottninggatan in Norrmalm, there are many other H&M stores all over the city so you will find one practically in every district.
 Ikea’s flagship store is located at at Kungens Kurva, in the suburb of Skärholmen.

 #5 Explore the cool art in the metro systems

 You wouldn’t think that sightseeing in Stockholm includes visiting the metro but Stockholm’s largest art show is actually located in the underground metro systems.
 Traveling through the metro, each stop is like visiting an extended gallery with 90 of the 100 stations designed with murals, engravings, mosaics, sculpture and other mixed media applications.
 Since the 1950s, over 150 artists have helped to create a stunning range of artwork throughout the entire metro system especially the blue, green and red lines.

 #6 Wander through the Old town at Gamla Stan

-In the middle of Stockholm’s archipelago is the old town of Gamla Stan located on the small central island of Stadsholmen.
+In the middle of Stockholm’s archipelago is the old town of Gamla Stan located on the small central island of Stadsholmen and one of the most popular Stockholm sites to explore.
 The historic district is a fine example of an intact medieval old town including the main royal palace and museums.
 The district is filled with beautiful architecture in a colorful assemblage of Mediterranean hues which make the entire center a very attractive and popular tourist venue for walking the narrow streets, beautiful squares and attractive galleries and shops.